Widget Marker Pointer in Flutter Linear Gauge (SfLinearGauge)

 Change the offset

 In addition to position the widget marker pointer, it is also possible to change the offset of the shape pointer.
 The offset is the distance from the axis and it cannot be negative.
-The cross positioned elements will not get affected by the offset value.
+The cross positioned elements will not be affected by the offset value.
 The following code sample demonstrates how to change the offset value of the shape pointer.

 • DART